 After the seventeenth century, there was little evidence of people consuming gold.
 As such many believe that the practice either fell out of fashion and any mystical or healing properties had been debunked.

 However, in the late twentieth century, the practice of eating edible gold made something of a comeback.
 Italian chef Gualtiero Marchesi is credited with repopularising the trend in the early nineteen eighties with his saffron risotto that contained gold leaf.
-From here the practice spread and now edible gold leaf has become a popular option for high-end food decoration in the twenty-first century.

 How Expensive Is Edible Gold?